isabella232/dynamic-media-classic.en-1/help/info-panel-content-ecatalog.md

 ### Import CSV content into eCatalogs from an externally hosted location {#import-csv-content-into-ecatalogs-from-an-externally-hosted-location}

-1. Double-click the eCatalog to open it in Detail View.
+1. Double-click the eCatalog so it opens in Detail View.
 1. Select the **[!UICONTROL InfoPanel Datafeed]** panel.
 1. Enter the URL for the CSV file in the Externally Hosted CSV File Location box.
 You can paste the URL into this field or type it directly.
 1. (Optional) Specify a time to update the content using the Schedule Update menus and select **[!UICONTROL Add]**.
 You can select multiple times for updating.
 Each update time appears in the Update Times box.
 (To remove a time, select it and select **[!UICONTROL Delete]**.)